 What is it, and what does it mean for me?

-Open Banking is a global phenomenon that brings many possibilities.
+The Open Banking initiative is a global phenomenon that brings many possibilities.
 So, how can corporates harness the potential of APIs to drive increased efficiencies and effectiveness in their treasury function, as well as identify new business opportunities?

 Open Banking allows registered Third Party Providers (TPPs) to access bank accounts in a secure and standardised manner based on an explicit consent from the bank's clients.
 It was introduced to bring more competition and innovation to the financial services industry.

 In response to the regulatory requirements, banks have developed industry standard Application Programming Interfaces (APIs) to enable TPPs to build applications and solutions around financial products and services traditionally offered by banks.

 Availability of standardised and secure APIs for Open Banking services has fuelled a proliferation of innovative payment services in the market and has created an Open Banking ecosystem.
 While much of this innovation is targeted towards individuals and small businesses, corporates play an important part of this ecosystem.